The RG350 has been officially released, but for some reason Anbernic has only decided to create around 100 units for the first batch.

 We found little to no screen tearing on any of the emulation, the only place with slight screen tear was Pokemon Crystal on the GBA emulator, but even then it’s barely noticeable.

-They perform superb, with fluid gameplay and constant 50-60 frames per second.
+They perform superbly, with fluid gameplay and constant 50-60 frames per second.
 It was like magic.
-Every under $100 handheld out of china has failed to accomplish the PS1 playability test… until now.
+Every under $100 handheld out of China has failed to accomplish the PS1 playability test… until now.

-You can 100% play PS1 games on the RG350 and well.
-Playing Crash Bandicoot on this little thing was an absolute blast, and a $80 handheld that can do that get’s our thumbs up.
+You can 100% play PS1 games on this thing as well.
+Playing Crash Bandicoot on this little thing was an absolute blast, and a $80 handheld that can do that gets our thumbs up.

 Our Overall Opinion